Vocabulary words are the foundation of writing, so the more you know, the more engaging and accurate your writing will be. Grab a new word today!

 Definition of Mnemonic :

 \ ni-ˈmä-nik \ adjective; aiding or designed to aid the memory.
-Also, noun; a device such as a pattern of letters, ideas, or associations that assists in remembering something.
+And also, noun; a device such as a pattern of letters, ideas, or associations that assists in remembering something.

 "Taken out of context, Kyle's mnemonic device to remember the major organs of the human body was disturbing."